 PROJECT CRISS STAFF

-Dr. Debra Franciosi, Director and Master Trainer.
-Deb coordinates the day to day at CRISS, arranges client contracts and regional trainings, is editor of the CRISS Crafter newsletter for trainers, and provides trainer and teacher support.
+Dr. Debra Franciosi, Executive Director & Master Trainer.
+Deb arranges client contracts and regional trainings, is editor of the CRISS Crafter newsletter for trainers, conducts Training of Trainer workshops, and provides trainer and teacher support.
 Prior to joining Project CRISS, she helped design and open a technology magnet high school, served as a Secondary Literacy Specialist, and taught secondary English, language arts, social studies, and reading.

-Anna Deese, NCBT AYA Science, Associate Director and National Trainer.
-Anna manages trainer certification, is editor of the Comments from CRISS newsletter, and provides trainer and teacher support.
+Anna Deese, NCBT AYA Science, Director of Operations and National Trainer.
+Anna coordinates online training, manages trainer certification, is editor of the blog (formerly the Comments from CRISS newsletter), and provides trainer and teacher support.
 Before coming to Project CRISS, Anna served in the Army National Guard, worked as a management and IT consultant, and taught high school biology, anatomy, and earth sciences in inner-city Chicago and rural Oregon.